 Always label the meat in the freezer.
-I label my bags with the cut, number of portions and the date it was frozen.
+I label my bags with the cut, the number of portions and the date it was frozen.

 Eat frozen meat as soon as possible.
-After freezing for a week, because of its fat content, the meat starts to deteriorate, and frozen tissue starts to form ice crystals which turns to freezer burn ruining the meat.
+After freezing for a week, because of its fat content, the meat starts to deteriorate, and frozen tissue starts to form ice crystals which turn to freezer burn ruining the meat.

 I recommend eating meat within two weeks of freezing (if not sooner).
-Although the USDA says that roasts, steaks, and chops can freeze up to a year and uncooked ground meat up to 4 months.
+Although the USDA says that roasts, steaks, and chops can freeze up to a year and uncooked ground meat for up to 4 months.